Ferries of San Francisco Bay: Auto ferries (1909–1956)

 Although earlier ferries had carried teams and wagons, Melrose was launched in 1909 as the first San Francisco Bay ferry built with an unobstructed lower deck specifically intended for automobiles, and an upper deck for passengers.
 Southern Pacific ferries Melrose and Thoroughfare were designated to carry automobiles to and from San Francisco on the original Creek Route in 1911.
 Southern Pacific built new facilities to shift auto routing to the Oakland Pier in 1921 and purchased three new Six Minute ferries.
 In 1922, Golden Gate Ferry Company (GG) began transporting automobiles between Hyde Street Pier in San Francisco and Sausalito Ferry Terminal in Marin County.
-Southern Pacific purchased three more auto ferries with a ferry route linking San Francisco with a Richmond, California connection to the Lincoln Highway in 1925.
+As of 2025, the Eureka ferry remains as a museum at the Hyde Street Pier.
+Southern Pacific purchased three more auto ferries with a ferry route linking San Francisco with a Richmond, California, connection to the Lincoln Highway in 1925.
 Golden Gate established another route between Hyde Street and Berkeley Pier in 1927.
 Southern Pacific built six diesel-electric ferries and gained control of Golden Gate's Golden-prefix ferries to form the subsidiary Southern Pacific-Golden Gate Company in 1929.
 Another auto ferry pier operated at the foot of Broadway.
 Southern Pacific-Golden Gate auto ferries ceased operation shortly after the San Francisco–Oakland Bay Bridge and Golden Gate Bridge opened.
 Most of the ferries were sold for use in Puget Sound, but a few were purchased by the Richmond-San Rafael Ferry Company to shuttle automobiles between Richmond and San Rafael.
 This last surviving auto ferry route ended when the Richmond–San Rafael Bridge opened in 1956.